 Modular travel rods will never be my first choice but the Daiwa is a fantastic option for those of you who do prefer composite rods.

 The Best Travel Spinning Rod: Okuma VS-605-20 Voyager

 - Travel kit with 6'0" rod and 20 size reel

 - Durable ceramic guide inserts

-Okuma’s awesome padded case has a foam insert with spaces cut out for each component of the rod itself, and everything fits perfectly.
+The whole setup is stored in an awesome padded case that has a foam insert with spaces cut out for each component of the rod itself – everything fits perfectly.

 The rod is 6 feet long when fully constructed, but breaks down to fit perfectly into the case that measures 17 inches long x 9 inches wide x 3 inches thick.

 When you break the rod down and store the rod and reel inside the case, the whole thing is remarkably compact.
 It fits perfectly underneath a car, bus, or train seat, and wouldn’t take up that much room in checked luggage at all.

 Okuma has all of their bases covered, too: the rod boasts comfortable cork grips on the rod handle, and stainless steel detailing that’s also resistant to corrosion.